Adelaide-Blanche of Anjou: Life

 She was the daughter of Count Fulk II of Anjou and Gerberga, and sister of Geoffrey Greymantle.
 She successfully increased Angevin fortunes, being married a total of five times.
 Her family had become upwardly mobile to the point that, as a member of just the third generation from Ingelger, Adelaide-Blanche had married into the highest ranks of the older nobility of western Francia.

 Her first marriage was to Stephen, the powerful count of Gévaudan and Forez in eastern Aquitaine.
 She was no more than fifteen at the time and he was much older.
 Still, they had three children who survived to adulthood.
-Stephen died in the early 960s and after his death she ruled the lands as regent for her sons William, Pons and Bertrand.
+Stephen died in 970 and after his death she ruled the lands as regent for her sons William, Pons and Bertrand.
 She continued to govern Gevaudan and Forez while her remaining two sons learned to rule their father's counties.
 Additionally, after her oldest son William's death in 975 she raised his infant son Stephen.
 Her brother Guy was made count-bishop of Le Puy in 975 amidst local opposition and at his request Adelaide, acting for her sons Guy and Bertrand, led an army to aid him in establishing the "Peace of God" in le Puy.